-With deep roots in Michigan, Traverse finds theirself in good company as a member of the Earthwork Music Collective using traditional music as a vehicle for education, equity, and environmental action.
+With deep roots in Michigan, Traverse finds themself in good company as a member of the Earthwork Music Collective, using traditional music as a vehicle for education, equity, and environmental action.

-Despite not coming from a musical family, Traverse has been drawn to live music since they held their first guitar at two years old – a gift from his grandfather.
-Ben’s musical journey truly began nearly a decade ago at a collaborative after-school program presented by Earthwork Music and SEEDS celebrating Alan Lomax’s 1938 ethnomusicological expedition in Michigan and Wisconsin.
+Despite not coming from a musical family, Traverse has been drawn to live music since they held their first guitar – a gift from their grandfather – at two years old.
+Ben’s musical journey truly began nearly a decade ago at an after-school program presented by Earthwork Music and SEEDS celebrating Alan Lomax’s 1938 ethnomusicological expedition to Michigan and Wisconsin.

 Always having a keen interest in history, especially from a cultural perspective, traditional music quickly became Traverse’s biggest passion.
 After moving to Grand Rapids and getting a degree in audio engineering, they quickly became heavily involved working behind the scenes with many West Michigan acts.
 If you frequent local concerts, you’ve probably seen Ben slinging merch or a poster they hung up!